 Meanwhile, Richie Sambora married Heather Locklear in Paris in December 1995; a marriage which later failed.
 David Bryan married April whilst Tico Torres went in and out of a marriage with Eva Herzigova.

 The following months were not without their surprises, for there was a significant change to come in the months ahead.
 Alec John Such who had played bass guitar during the band's formative years was to leave for personal and ‘operational reasons' as they say in the airline business.
-The age difference between him and Jon plus some long-standing differences within the band could not be overcome.
+The age difference between him and Jon plus some long-standing differences within the band could not be overcome at the time.

 Late in 1994 Bon Jovi issued a compilation album to the world called " Cross Road " and a crossroad it was.
 It was suggested that Alec John Such would not record on the next album "These Days" but that he might possibly tour again.
 It was not to be.
 Apparently the decision was left open.
 The next album was recorded mainly at Bearsville Studio in upstate New York towards the end of 1994 again using session bassist Hugh McDonald.
 It was not long afterwards that it became public knowledge that Alec, bass player for all those years, was officially leaving Bon Jovi.